If you’re wondering how to deal with no emotional care and support from your husband, you’re in the right place.

 2. You Are Not Overreacting

 It can be painful to feel like you aren’t emotionally supported by your husband.
 It may feel as if they don’t love you.
-Indeed, emotional support is a common method of expressing love for your partner.
+Indeed, support is a common method of expressing love for your partner.

-Often, if you bring up these concerns, whether it’s directly to your husband or to your family and friends, you may be accused of overreacting.
+Often, if you bring up these concerns, whether it’s directly to your husband or to your family member and friends, you may be accused of overreacting.

 Don’t let anyone invalidate your feelings.